That's All (Bobby Darin album): Reception

-Music critic JT Griffith called That's All Darin's "most important record" in his Allmusic review, also writing it "broadened his appeal and secured his imortality [sic]...
+Music critic JT Griffith called That's All Darin's "most important record" in his AllMusic review, writing that it "broadened his appeal and secured his imortality [sic]...
 [It] might not be a new fan's first Darin purchase.
 However, it is an important release in the Rock and Roll Hall of Famer's career.
 This LP proves that not every rocker suffers the 'sophomore slump'."
 In an exploration of the evolution of "Mack the Knife", The Financial Times says: